TARGENE/TMLECLI.jl/docs/src/cli.md

 julia --project deps/build_app.jl app
 ```

-Be low is a description of the functionalities offered by the CLI.
+Bellow is a description of the functionalities offered by the CLI.

 ## CLI Description